ruanfailache/ruanfailache/README.md

 ## About me

 - I started studying programming in 2018, my first contact was at the University
-- I graduated from the Web Full Stack Developer Bootcamp at Driven Education in 2022
+- I attended the Full Stack Web Development Bootcamp at Driven Education from July 2021 to February 2022
+- I've been studying systems analysis and development at Descomplica since April 2022

 ## What am I doing now?